rentzi/sparseRegularizers/README.md

 # sparseRegularizers
-Generative model with different thresholding functions based on an upcoming paper
+Generative model with different thresholding functions.
+The associated paper with the code is : Rentzeperis, Ilias, et al. "Beyond ℓ 1 sparse coding in V1."
+PLoS computational biology 19.9 (2023): e1011459.

 ### Getting started